"Injustice anywhere is a threat to justice everywhere."

 Signs of the Judge:

-- You enjoy catching people in wrongdoing
+- We enjoy catching people in wrongdoing

 Passive Shadow: The Pushover